-Senior Non- Senior Senior Non- Senior Senior Non- Senior Drivers Drivers Drivers Drivers Drivers Drivers 93% 98% 85% 97% 72% 91% Somewhat / Very Somewhat / Very Somewhat / Very Important Important Important When asked about how important is it to have alternate transportation services available in the community for medical appointments (e.g., doctor's appointments, diagnostic testing, other medical procedures, etc.), for essential services such as grocery shopping or banking, and for recreational/leisure activities such as bingo or socializing with friends, visits with family and/or friends, or religious activities, you can see that having alternate transportation services for each of these trip types was rated as being "somewhat or very important" by the vast majority of both senior non-drivers and senior drivers.
+Senior Non- Senior Senior Non- Senior Senior Non- Senior Drivers Drivers Drivers Drivers Drivers Drivers 93% 98% 87% 96% 80% 90% Somewhat / Very Somewhat / Very Somewhat / Very Important Important Important When asked about how important is it to have alternate transportation services available in the community for medical appointments (e.g., doctor's appointments, diagnostic testing, other medical procedures, etc.), for essential services such as grocery shopping or banking, and for recreational/leisure activities such as bingo or socializing with friends, visits with family and/or friends, or religious activities, you can see that having alternate transportation services for each of these trip types was rated as being "somewhat or very important" by the vast majority of both senior non-drivers and senior drivers.
 Adaptability Importance of Alternate Transportation Services that Allow for Multiple Stops

-When asked about the importance of alternate transportation services that allow for multiple stops (e.g., stopping at the bank and then the grocery store on the way home from a medical appointment), you can see in the graphs above that both senior non-drivers and senior drivers rated this feature as being "somewhat or very important" (85% and 88% of senior non-drivers and senior drivers, respectively).
+When asked about the importance of alternate transportation services that allow for multiple stops (e.g., stopping at the bank and then the grocery store on the way home from a medical appointment), you can see in the graphs above that both senior non-drivers and senior drivers rated this feature as being "somewhat or very important" (87% and 90% respectively).
 This same pattern was evident when asked about transportation services that can accommodate wheelchairs and/or scooters (see graphs below).
 Importance of Alternate Transportation Services that Accommodate Wheelchairs and/or Scooters Senior Non-Drivers Senior Drivers

 Affordability

 Senior Non-Drivers

 How much can you AFFORD to pay for a oneway ride of ~30km?

-\$13.18

 How much are you WILLING to pay for a oneway ride of ~30km?

-\$14.23
+\$13.90

+\$13.32

 Senior Drivers

 How much can seniors AFFORD to pay for a oneway ride of ~30km?

+\$13.21

 How much are seniors WILLING to pay for a oneway ride of ~30km?

-\$14.43

-\$13.51 When asked about the cost of alternate transportation services, senior non-drivers indicated that they could afford to pay about \$13.00 for a one-way ride of approximately 20 miles (\sim 30 km) but were willing to pay about \$14.00 for a one-way ride of the same distance.
-For senior drivers, they thought that seniors in the community could afford to pay about \$14.50 but would be willing to pay about \$13.50 for a ride of the same distance.
+\$12.73 When asked about the cost of alternate transportation services, both senior non-drivers and senior drivers indicated that they could afford to pay and were willing to pay about \$13.00 for one-way ride of approximately 30 km (\sim 20 miles).